shaunwong/skct/src/documents/contents/section2.html.md

 * **Description**: A.nnotate is an online annotation, collaboration and indexing system for documents and images, supporting PDF, Word and other document formats.
 * **License Type**: Proprietary
 * **Last Updated**: Unknown
 * **Documentation**: The documentation is a bit of an eyesore, most of the information seems to be there, however it's hard to navigate.
+[Youtube Video](http://www.youtube.com/watch?v=KbPjorowgsc)
 * **Technologies Used**: LAMP (Linux Apache MySQL Perl/Python)
 * **Notes**: This is a closed-source proprietary project, but what is a bit worrying is that there's no prices listed on the site, in addition there's no blog or public change log.